A world without internet … In 2022, it almost seems impossible. But what if there was an internet shutdown for a day? What would happen?

 The rise of mobile banking makes sense for consumers: Why waste your lunch break standing in line to deposit a check when you can do it any time of day electronically?
 But what other parts of the banking industry rely on the internet, and how could they be affected by an internet shutdown?

-With the internet down, you wouldn’t be able to use any of your financial apps, so you’d have to show up at the bank to make any transactions — unless you use an online bank, in which case all banking transactions would be sidelined.
+With the internet down, you wouldn’t be able to use any of your financial apps, so you’d have to show up at the bank to make any transactions — unless you use an online bank, where all banking transactions would be sidelined.
 Additionally, anything you have set up to pay electronically wouldn’t go through if the internet went down on the day it was scheduled.

 Hospitals